 \subsection{Architecture Overview}

 The platform architecture follows a client–server model (Figure~\ref{fig:architecture}).
 Participant interfaces, ACP, and the researcher interface connect to an experiment controller over a real-time channel.
-In particular, ACP ensures that agents can periodically perceive the experiment states and interact with the experiment environment in a consistent way.
+In particular, ACP ensures that agents can periodically perceive the experiment states and interact with the experiment environment consistently.
 The controller manages experiment state, validates and commits actions, and synchronizes all logs with the data storage.
 Here, we present design and implementation details of each component.